agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 masters, but I got many in the second year.
 I thought in the past that my first job would be a disaster because I knew nothing, I have been getting very good performance evaluations until now.
-These might not look like big achievements, but all I want to say that I don't know my potential yet or atleast I am pretty bad at estimating my potential.
+These might not be big achievements, but all I want to say that I don't know my potential yet or atleast I am pretty bad at estimating my potential.
 I am young and I can really improve with time.
 And also, EA shall define my actions: